UChicagoWebDev/exercise_3/README.md

   query, though it does make looping over the results more complicated).
 - Server-side rendering: Correctly builds main page from fetched data: loops to write Post and Comment divs.
 Displays newest Posts at the top, and Comments in chronological order, oldest at the top and newest at the bottom.
+Posts have links in their h2 that scroll to that post.
 - Correctly builds the comment page, displaying the text of the post, and other comments posted so far in the thread.
 - Form submission: Correctly handles POSTing new posts and comments and parses